idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **Pre writing Review Self Assessments**

-**Mechanism Time Horizon:** 1 month - 6 months
-**Conversation Frequency:** Every 1-2 months
-Intent: Think through what has been delivered in the next 1-6 months, and how it will be delivered.
+Think through what will be delivered in the next 1-6 months, and how it will be delivered.

 Most companies have a performance program - At MSFT it's connects, at FB it's PSCs and Amazon it's Forte.
 As part of this process, and employee writes a self assessment for the work that happened in the last 6 months - 1 year, and then the manager uses that as a basis of the review they'll write.